AdArchive: Tracing Pre-Digital Networked Feminisms

 - DOI: https://doi.org/10.5683/SP3/SG2S4R

-The following query results provide insights into the classes/terms used within the dataset. (http://graph.lincsproject.ca/adarchive
+The following query results provide insights into the classes/terms used within the dataset. (http://graph.lincsproject.ca/adarchive/heresies is the named graph for the AdArchive Heresies dataset.)

 You can also refer to the application profile for this dataset for an explanation about how these classes and terms are used.